Discovery Park#6 in Best Things To Do in Seattle

 If you're looking to get outdoors without getting out of the city, this is the place.
-Sprawling across more than 500 acres in northern Seattle, Discovery Park is the city's largest green space — you'll find hiking trails, meadows, beaches and sand dunes abound.
-One must-see is the West Point Lighthouse, which can be reached by following the North Beach Trail, while the South Beach Trail leads you to a spectacular view of Mount Rainier and the city skyline.
-Trail maps are available at the visitors center near the park's main entrance.
+Sprawling across more than 500 acres in northern Seattle, Discovery Park is the city's largest green space.
+You'll find hiking trails, meadows, beaches and sand dunes abound.
+One must-see is the West Point Lighthouse, which can be reached by following the North Beach Trail, while the South Beach Trail leads to a spectacular view of Mount Rainier and the city skyline.
+Trail maps are available at the visitor center near the park's main entrance.

-Nearby Things To Do in Seattle
+More Best Things To Do in Seattle

 Since 1907, this bustling market near the downtown waterfront has been the go-to place for local produce.
 Today, you can find almost everything, from local artwork to vinyl records.
 Plus, the flower market is a particular must-see, according to reviewers.
 Though Pike Place Market is one of the most tourist-heavy attractions in Seattle (plan to run into crowds, especially during the weekend) that's no reason to scratch it off your to-do list.
 Recent visitors said the abundance of vendors and lively atmosphere make it an experience you shouldn't pass up, no matter how busy it gets.